 end example]

 Values with only a time-of-day component shall be expressed using the Complete, Extended Format Time Of Day representation, as defined in ISO 8601, §B.1.2 and §B2.2.
-The decimal separator shall be a full stop (period), and fractional seconds shall be expressed with no more than three decimal places.
+The decimal separator shall be a full stop (period), and fractional seconds should be expressed with no more than three decimal places.

+[Rationale: There are significant differences among standards’ and systems’ support for fractional seconds in time values.
+Allowing implementations to choose a level of precision support that is most appropriate to each implementation provides the most flexibility for different usage scenarios.
+A recommended baseline precision sets a goal for support with the intention of improving interoperability. end rationale]

+[Guidance: Implementations are encouraged to document their time precision support to enhance interoperability. end guidance]

 [Example: The time-of-day 08:30 can be expressed in the following ways within SpreadsheetML: